All images courtesy of Getty Images/KISSonline

 As kids, Andrew and I were inseparable.
 When one person got into a hobby, the other would, too.
 Music has been a lifelong hobby that always connected us.
 At the time, we both had the classic 90s bedroom stereo.
 It came complete with a CD player with a 3-disc tray, double cassette deck, radio, and detachable bookshelf speakers.
 We would use these bedroom stereo sets to make cassettes of the latest stuff we got on CD.
 It was a great way to share music with each other and increase the surface area of music at our fingertips.
 Andrew had taken his dad’s Love Gun tape based on curiosity.
 We both loved what we heard.
 I remember he made me a tape of my own with songs from Love Gun.
 It also held his favorite songs from the Ace Frehley solo album as well as Van Halen’s first album.
 I believe I made one for Andrew with songs from AC/DC’s Back in Black and KISS’s Destroyer around the same time.
 I still connect the songs “Rip It Out,” “Tomorrow and Tonight” and “Running with the Devil” in my mind because of that mix-tape.
 When I finally got the album on CD, it was weird because I had memorized the order on that mix-tape.
 Obviously, the most exciting thing about this album, coming back to it a year later at age 12, was that Ace finally sang a song.
 However, since I was a kid, I had loved every song on this album from the first note of “I Stole Your Love” until the last note (of a very underrated cover) “Then She Kissed Me.”

-Creatures Of The Night (1982)
+Creatures of the Night (1982)

 So, I know I just said that there is an argument to be made that Love Gun is perhaps the most cohesive and best KISS album.
 Keywords “argument to be made,” because, in my opinion, Creatures of the Night is the best KISS studio album.
 The album is straight-up Metal, which meant absolutely nothing to me as a kid.
 That said, it’s every bit as Metal as other albums that came out in 1982 such as Iron Maiden’s Number of the Beast, Judas Priest’s Screaming for Vengeance, or Motörhead’s Iron Fist.
 This album is really heavy and the production absolutely slays.
 Eric Carr’s drum sound is the stuff of legend.

 I don’t know why, but I’ve always really loved the lineup of Gene Simmons, Paul Stanley, Eric Carr, and Vinnie Vincent.
 A part of me will always wish it worked out.
 I know that Vinnie apparently overplayed live and that he was basically the headcase to end all headcases, but you can’t argue with the records he played on for KISS.
 They’re some of the band’s most consistent and heaviest work.
 I recall Joe and I loving this record from the moment we heard it.
 I also recall having to convince Joe to listen to the record, because he was deeply unsure of listening to music that wasn’t by the original lineup.
 My favorite songs on the record were always, “Keep Me Comin,” “Creatures of the Night” and “Rock ‘N’ Roll Hell.”
-I remember my dad taking Joe and I to Tower Records, and that’s where I picked my cassette copy of Creatures of the Night.
+I remember my dad taking Joe and me to Tower Records, and that’s where I picked my cassette copy of Creatures of the Night.
 I think Joe had it on CD….I remember walking around the park across the street from my house with Joe and we each had our Sony Walkman’s going.
 We would trade tapes back and forth to listen to as we walked around collecting cans to turn in for cash at the local Waldbaums.
 What did we use the money for?
 KISS trading cards, of course.

 At first, I was unsure if I wanted to listen to Creatures of the Night.
 I had discovered that although Ace was on the cover, he was not on the album.
 I had never heard any music KISS had made without Ace.
 He was my favorite at the time, and I was not sure if I would like it.
 The only simple way to find out if I would like it was to buy the album.
 When I was a kid, streaming music was not a thing and MP3s were very new and confusing.
 The only way to listen to music without buying a physical copy was to know someone who had that album.
 Then they could make you a copy on cassette or if they were fancy, on CD.
-I remember Andrew and I debating if we should spend our hard-earned allowance and chore money on the album.
+I remember Andrew and me debating if we should spend our hard-earned allowance and chore money on the album.
 I chose to buy a used copy of the album as it was much cheaper and allowed me to buy another CD.
 I was disappointed that it did not have the KISStory write-up inside it like my remastered CDs and had a different album cover.
-Later, I would enjoy that I had a unique copy of the CD with Bruce Kulick on the cover.
+Later, I would enjoy if I had a unique copy of the CD with Bruce Kulick on the cover.
 Anyway, I did not regret buying this album at all, and was obsessed with songs like, “Creatures of the Night,” “Keep Me Comin’,” “I Love It Loud,” and “Rock and Roll Hell.”
 It seemed over the next few years I would always find a new song on this one to obsess about.
 It’s hard to pick but this could most definitely be my favorite KISS album.

 One distinct memory I have regarding Creatures of the Night was playing the drums in my garage.
 Andrew and I used to blast CDs on my boom-box in the garage and try to play along on my drum set.
 Creatures of the Night was in constant rotation in our “garage concerts.”
 My drum set was an Eclipse floor model my aunt and uncle had got me as a present.
 I slowly replaced all the parts with better ones with help from Andrew (better skins and bass drum pedal, Sabian cymbals, additional tom-tom drum, cowbell, wind chimes, Peter Criss drums sticks, with promo poster prominently displayed, etc.) It was for lack of a better word- badass.
 I barely knew how to play, but it did not make it any less fun.